-- Ulta Beauty’s Insights-led Engagement Strategy: Ulta Beauty’s biggest asset was their customer insights.
+- Ulta Beauty’s Insights-led Engagement Strategy: Ulta Beauty’s biggest asset was its customer insights.
 They closely studied them and created accurate personas of their consumers to narrow down on their preferences and needs.
-These analysis and insights led to the launch of their one stop shop for ‘all things beauty’ – an all-inclusive store that stocked both high end and affordable drugstore products under the same roof to improve the customer’s buying experience.
+These analysis and insights led to the launch of their one-stop-shop for ‘all things beauty’ – an all-inclusive store that stocked both high end and affordable drugstore products under the same roof to improve the customer’s buying experience.

 Latest Trends in Customer Engagement